Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets.} 1) \textbf{\textit{ActivityCaptions}}~\cite{caba2015activitynet, krishna2017dense} contains about 20K untrimmed videos with language descriptions and temporal annotations, which was originally developed for the task of dense video captioning~\cite{krishna2017dense}.
-Following the convention, we use $val_1$ for validation and $val_2$ for testing since the test annotations are not publicly released.
-We also follow the standard split~\cite{yuan2019find}.
+Following the convention, we used $val_1$ for validation and $val_2$ for testing since the test annotations are not publicly released.
+We also followed the standard split~\cite{yuan2019find}.
 2) \textbf{\textit{Charades-STA}}~\cite{gao2017tall} is built on Charades~\cite{sigurdsson2016hollywood} and contains 6,672 videos of daily indoors activities.
 Each video is about 30 seconds long on average.
-We employ 12,408 video-sentence pairs for train and 3,720 pairs for test, as in previous studies.
+We employed 12,408 video-sentence pairs for train and 3,720 pairs for test.

-\paragraph{Evaluation metrics.} Following~\cite{yuan2019find,lu2019debug}, we adopt two standard evaluation metrics for video grounding: 1) ``R$\alpha$@$\mu$", which denotes the percentage of test samples that have at least one correct result in top-$\alpha$ retrieved results, \ie, Recall.
-Here, the correct results indicate that IoU with ground truth is larger than threshold $\mu$.
-2) ``mIoU”, which averages the IoU between predictions and ground truths over all testing samples to compare the overall performance.
+\paragraph{Evaluation metrics.} Following~\cite{yuan2019find,lu2019debug}, we adopted two standard evaluation metrics for NLVG: 1) ``\textbf{R$\alpha$@$\mu$}", which denotes the percentage of test samples that have at least one correct result in top-$\alpha$ retrieved results, \ie, recall; here, the correct results indicate that IoU with ground truth is larger than threshold $\mu$.
+2) ``\textbf{mIoU}”, which averages the IoU between predictions and ground truths over entire testing samples to compare the overall performance.